Judy Blume: Media adaptations

 The first media adaptation of Blume's novels was the production of a TV film based on Blume's novel Forever that premiered on CBS in 1978.
 Forever is the story of two teenagers in high school, Katherine Danziger and Michael Wagner, who fall in love for the first time.
 The film starred Stephanie Zimbalist as Katherine Danziger and Dean Butler as Michael Wagner.
 A decade later, in 1988, Blume and her son wrote and executive produced a small film adaptation of Otherwise Known as Sheila the Great.
 The film was later shown on ABC.
 In 1995, a Fudge TV series was produced based on Blume's novel Fudge-a-Mania.
 The show ran from 1995 to 1997 with the first season aired on ABC and the second on CBS.
 The series starred Jake Richardson as Peter Warren Hatcher, the storyteller, and Luke Tarsitano as Farley Drexel "Fudge" Hatcher.

 In 2012, Blume's 1981 novel Tiger Eyes was adapted into a film version.
 This was the first of Blume's novels to be turned into a theatrical feature film.
 Tiger Eyes is the story of a teenage girl, Davey, who struggles to cope with the sudden death of her father, Adam Wexler.
 The screenplay was co-written by Blume and her son, Lawrence Blume, who was also the director.
 Tiger Eyes stars Willa Holland as Davey and Amy Jo Johnson as Gwen Wexler.

 Blume is the subject of the 2018 song "Judy Blume" by Amanda Palmer.
 Thematically, the song explains to the listener Blume's role in Palmer's adolescent life.
 The song explains Blume's books as influential in Palmer's understanding of intimate and female-centered subjects such as puberty, menstruation, and the male gaze, and universal subjects like molestation, eating disorders, poverty, grief, and parental divorce.

-She is the subject of the Peabody Award-winning documentary Judy Blume Forever, which premiered at the 2023 Sundance Film Festival.
+Blume is the subject of the Peabody Award-winning documentary Judy Blume Forever, which premiered at the 2023 Sundance Film Festival.

 Are You There God?
-It's Me, Margaret. was released as a feature film in 2023.
+It's Me, Margaret. was released as a feature film, directed by Kelly Fremon Craig, in 2023.

-In 2025 her novel Forever was adapted into a Netflix series show.
+In 2025, Blume's novel Forever was adapted into a Netflix series show.

+Personal life

+After returning to New Jersey, Blume gave birth to her daughter, Randy Lee Blume, in 1961 and became a homemaker.
+She gave birth to her son Lawrence Andrew Blume in 1963.
+When Blume's children began attending school, she began pursuing creative outlets, initially with felt art, some of which she sold to Bloomingdale's in New York City, before turning to writing.

+Blume divorced her first husband, John M. Blume, in 1975.
+She married physicist Thomas A. Kitchens in 1976, and moved to London and then Los Alamos, New Mexico for two years for Kitchens' work.
+They got divorced in 1978.

+In 1987 Blume met George Cooper, a Columbia University law professor turned non-fiction writer.
+They were married in 1987.
+Cooper has one daughter from a previous marriage, Amanda, to whom Blume is very close.